China buys U.S., Brazilian soybeans after price drop

 China has around 85% of its estimated December soybean purchases booked, along with about half of its January needs, one U.S. export trader said.

-(Reporting by Karl Plume and Julie Ingwersen in Chicago; Editing by Stephen Coates)
+(Reporting by Karl Plume and Julie Ingwersen in Chicago; Editing by Stephen Coates and Lisa Shumaker)

 ((karl.plume@thomsonreuters.com; +1 313 484 5285; Reuters Messaging: karl.plume.thomsonreuters.com@reuters.net))